wraiford/encrypt-gib/README.md

 }
 ```

-So for example, say we have a `secret` of `'my password'` and data of `'foo'`.
+So for example, say we have a `secret` of `'my p4ssw0rd'` and data of `'foo'`.

-First we encode that `'foo'` into hex, pretend it's `'42ab'` (only hex
+First we encode that `'foo'` into hex - say, it comes out to `'42ab'`.
+Note that since it's
-characters here, 0-9, a-f.
-We're only pretending this is the actual encoding
+now hex only (0-9, a-f), we're able to fully describe each character of data by an arbitrary length of
-for this contrived example).
-Next we need to build the first JIT alphabet.
+concatenated hashes and an index into that JIT "alphabet".
+But first let's look at the key-stretching code.

-Each iteration of each character has a starting point of `prevHash`.
-This is
+Each alphabet is generated via the previous alphabet's last hash, which we will store in `prevHash`.
-generated via
+The very first alphabet will use the last hash generated from the key stretch.

 ```typescript
 let prevHash = await doInitialRecursions({